 The exponential increase in the population aged 65 years and over, during the intercensal periods is likely a reflection of the existing communities aging in place and a lack of substantial new housing development coming on stream.
-This has likely reduced demand on childcare and educational places as detailed in the enclosed Schools and Childcare Demand Assessment.
+This has likely reduced demand on childcare and educational places as detailed in Section 5 below.